ipfs/specs/src/unixfs.md

 **For internal file chunks:**
 - Implementations SHOULD NOT produce `Name` fields (the field should be absent in the protobuf, not an empty string)
 - For compatibility with historical data, implementations SHOULD treat empty string values ("") the same as absent when parsing
-- If a non-empty `Name` is present in an internal file chunk, the parser MUST error as this indicates an invalid file structure
+- If a non-empty `Name` is present in an internal file chunk, the parser MUST reject the file and halt processing as this indicates an invalid file structure

 #### `decode(PBNode.Data).Blocksize`